noobcoder-31/MajorProject_frontend/README.md

 5. Start the development server: `npm start`
 6. The application should now be running at `http://localhost:3000`

-Make sure to have the Travel Genie backend API running as well.
-You can find the instructions for setting up the backend in the [backend README.md](./backend/README.md) file.

 ## Build for Production

 To create a production build, run: npm run build